 A1.
 PFAS (per-and poly-fluoroalkyl substances) is a class of persistent, synthetic chemicals used worldwide since the 1940s in a variety of products, including shampoo, fast-food wrappers, non-stick cookware, waterproof clothing, and dental floss.

-Specific to the commercial aviation industry, the Federal Aviation Administration (FAA) has required since the 1970s that all U.S. commercial service airports, including Richmond International Airport, use AFFF (an aqueous film-forming foam that contains PFAS) as part of their emergency response and training efforts.
+Specific to the commercial aviation industry, the Federal Aviation Administration (FAA) has required that all U.S. commercial service airports, including Richmond International Airport, use AFFF (an aqueous film-forming foam that contains PFAS) as part of their emergency response and training efforts.
 AFFF has demonstrated unsurpassed effectiveness in suppressing aviation-related fires and protecting the traveling public and first responders.

 Q2.
 Is the Airport required to use AFFF?

-The FAA and the Department of Defense (DOD) have recently approved use of Fluorine-Free Foam (F3) and are currently providing transition plan guidance to the commercial aviation industry.
+The FAA and the Department of Defense (DOD) have recently approved use of Fluorine-Free Foams (F3) and are currently providing transition plan guidance to the commercial aviation industry.
 In the interim, the Airport remains dedicated to full compliance with FAA regulations.

 Q3.
 Why hasn’t RIC switched to the new firefighting foam?